Konamiman/MSX/SLIDES/README.md

 This folder contains the slides used in the talks that I gave in past editions of RetroMallorca and MallorcaGame.
-The talks themselves are available at YouTube and Vimeo, see [my StackOverflow Careers profile page](http://careers.stackoverflow.com/konamiman) for the URLs.
+The talks themselves are available at YouTube, see [my StackOverflow Careers profile page](http://careers.stackoverflow.com/konamiman) for the URLs.